 While most students are able to find a program that fits their interests at King's and Dalhousie, we realize there can be many reasons, personal and academic, for transferring to another institution.
-You may have found a highly specialized program only offered at a specific school; you may decide you want to move closer to home (or further away).
 Although we'll miss you here at King's, we'd like to provide you with a few tips to make your transition as easy as possible:

-$\square$ Check the website of the school you wish to attend for admission deadlines for transfer students.
+1. Check the website of the school you wish to attend for admission deadlines for transfer students.

-$\Box$ Figure out what documentation you need to submit.
+2. Figure out what documentation you need to submit.
 If you are in first year, some institutions require a high school transcript as well as a university transcript.

-□ Request documentation from the appropriate sources:
+3. Request documentation from the appropriate sources:

-o Transcripts for Arts and Science students are generated by the Dalhousie Registrar's Office (in the Henry Hicks Building) and Journalism transcripts are generated by the King's Registrar's Office.
+- Transcripts for Arts and Science students are generated by the Dalhousie Registrar's Office. - Journalism transcripts are generated by the King's Registrar's Office.
 Regular processing time is 5-7 business days.
-There is also rush processing available for a fee.

-o Arts/Science students: You can request transcripts through your Dal Online account. o Journalism students: Contact the King's Registrar's Office to request a transcript.
+There is also rush processing available for a fee. - Arts/Science students: You can request transcripts through your Dal Online account. - Journalism students: Contact the King's Registrar's Office to request a transcript. - 4.
+FYP Student Information: